 MyMagic+ is the umbrella term that Disney uses to refer to its trip planning program.
 All of the elements listed below, including FastPass+ and My Disney Experience, are parts of MyMagic+.

-- Once you understand the basics, become a Disney World trip-planning power user with my rundown of the best MyMagic+ tips.
+- Once you understand the basics, discover some great MyMagic+ tips and become a Disney World trip-planning power user.

 02 of 05

 At Disney World, FastPass+ replaces FastPass, the ride reservation and line-skipping program.
 As with the original program, guests can book times for the most popular attractions at the parks.
 Unlike the original program, however, FastPass+ offers all kinds of additional features, such as the ability to make reservations up to 60 days in advance of your visit and the option to make changes to your reservations using Disney's mobile app or Website.

 Disney calls the Website and app at which MyMagic+ plans are made, "My Disney Experience."
 In order to use MyMagic+ and pre-plan a Disney World visit, guests need to create an account and register their park passes.
 This is done at the MyDisneyExperience.com Website or by downloading the My Disney Experience mobile app for Apple and Android devices.
 (Guests who don't have mobile phones and/or have not done any pre-visit planning can use the MyMagic+ kiosks at the parks to make day-of FastPass+ reservations.)

 What are MagicBands?